shushtain/kobza/README.md

 - General `Markdown` doesn't provide enough semantics to distinguish content.
 - `JSON` is limitless but a pain to write from scratch or read, unless there is an admin panel.
+- Did not know about `YAML`, but it doesn't like inline Markdown, so still on the fence.

 For now, I've made my own [ColSON syntax](https://github.com/shushtain/colson-vscode) and [ColSON parser](https://github.com/shushtain/colson-pip).
 That's what those strange files are.
-Essentally, they are `.txt` files parsed line-by-line into Python dictionaries which then are parsed into appropriate html elements.
+Essentally, they are `.txt` files parsed line-by-line into Python objects which then are parsed into appropriate html elements by using recipes in `parser.py`.

 <!-- ## Resources -->